-Once the end of the year celebration are over, I just want the winter to be over too!
-Obviously with this chilly weather, it’s not gonna happen anytime soon!
-So I just made a little jungle nook to help me wait until summer time!
+Once the end of the year celebration is over, I just want the winter to be over too!
+Obviously, with this chilly weather, it’s not gonna happen anytime soon!
+So I just made a little jungle nook to help me wait until summertime!

 This paper leaves garland is very simple to make, you don’t need any Silhouette or Cricut machine, just a pair of old school scissors!
 Once you get the hand to cut the leaves you can make them in batch.
 So it’s pretty fast to make.

 It’s a nice decor for a party and it makes a nice photo backdrop.
+Don’t hesitate to add some tropical flowers to your garland for a pop of color.
 You can also use your tropical leaves garland to jazz up an empty corner home!

 Make a paper leaves garland